zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 <!-- <i>noImplicitAny, noImplicitThis, alwaysStrict, strictBindCallApply, strictNullChecks, strictFunctionTypes and strictPropertyInitialization</i>.
 These all guide our coding style to use TypeScript features more strictly.
 The most important for us is perhaps the already familiar [noImplicitAny](https://www.typescriptlang.org/v2/en/tsconfig#noImplicitAny) that restricts implicitly setting type <i>any</i>, which happens for example if you don't type the expected parameters of a function.
 The rest of the options can all be studied more closely on the [tsconfig documentation](https://www.typescriptlang.org/v2/en/tsconfig#strict).
 Using <i>strict</i> is suggested by the official documentation. -->
 <i>noImplicitAny, noImplicitThis, alwaysStrict, strictBindCallApply, strictNullChecks, strictFunctionTypes and strictPropertyInitialization</i>.
 These guide our coding style to use the TypeScript features more strictly.
-For us perhaps the most important is the already familiar [noImplicitAny](https://www.typescriptlang.org/en/tsconfig#noImplicitAny).
-It prevents implicitly setting type <i>any</i>, which can happen if you don't type the parameters of a function for example.
+For us, perhaps the most important is the already familiar [noImplicitAny](https://www.typescriptlang.org/en/tsconfig#noImplicitAny).
+It prevents implicitly setting type <i>any</i>, which can happen if you don't type the parameters of a function, for example.
 Details of the rest of the configurations can be found from the [tsconfig documentation](https://www.typescriptlang.org/en/tsconfig#strict).
 Using <i>strict</i> is suggested by the official documentation.